Frex: dependently-typed algebraic simplification: Related Work

-In Idris1, Slama and Brady~\citeyearpar{slama-brady:automatically-proving-equivalence-by-type-safe-reflection, slama:thesis} implement a hierarchy of rewriting procedures for algebraic structures of increasing complexity.
-Though the procedures' completeness is not enforced by type like in \Frexlib{}, these simplifiers are based on a Knuth-Bendix resolution of critical pairs, and so are likely to be complete. \Frexlib{} also investigates a hierarchy of rewriting procedures, but: (1)~frexlets are complete by construction, (2) \Frexlib{} is based on normalisation-by-evaluation (like Boutin's tactic, and unlike Slama-Brady), and (3) our library is extensible, where sufficiently motivated users can extend the library with bespoke solvers, and we provide some support for them to do so.
+In Idris1, \citeauthor{slama-brady:automatically-proving-equivalence-by-type-safe-reflection}~\citeyearpar{slama-brady:automatically-proving-equivalence-by-type-safe-reflection} and \citeauthor{slama:thesis}~\citeyearpar{slama:thesis} implement a hierarchy of rewriting procedures for algebraic structures of increasing complexity.
+Though the procedures' completeness is not enforced by type as in \Frexlib{}, these simplifiers are based on a Knuth-Bendix resolution of critical pairs, and so are likely to be complete. \Frexlib{} also investigates a hierarchy of rewriting procedures, but: (1)~frexlets are complete by construction, (2) \Frexlib{} is based on normalisation-by-evaluation (like Boutin's tactic, and unlike Slama and Brady's), and (3) \Frexlib{} is extensible, with support for sufficiently motivated users to extend the library with bespoke solvers.

 Normalisation-by-evaluation is an established technique for simplifying terms in a concrete equational theory, often involving function types.
-One compelling example is Allais et al.'s work~\citeyearpar{allais:nu-rules}, which demonstrates by a careful model construction that the equational theory decided by nor\-ma\-li\-sa\-tion-by-eval\-u\-a\-tion can be enriched with additional rules.
-They implement a simply-typed language internalising the functorial and fusion laws for list {\tt fold}, {\tt map}, and {\tt append}.
-They prove their construction sound and complete with respect to the extended equational theory.
+One compelling example is \citepos{allais:nu-rules} work, which demonstrates by a careful model construction that the equational theory decided by nor\-ma\-li\-sa\-tion-by-eval\-u\-a\-tion can be enriched with additional rules.
+They implement a simply typed language internalising the functorial and fusion laws for list {\tt fold}, {\tt map}, and {\tt append} and prove their construction sound and complete with respect to the extended equational theory.

-In Agda, Cockx et al.'s `\texttt{-{}-rewriting}' flag~\citeyearpar{cockx:rewriting,cockx-et-al:taming-of-the-rew} allows users to enrich the existing reduction relation with new rules.
+In Agda, \citepos{cockx:rewriting} and \citepos{cockx-et-al:taming-of-the-rew} `\texttt{-{}-rewriting}' flag allows users to enrich the existing reduction relation with new rules.
 Their implementation goes beyond Allais et al.'s: it may restart stuck computations.
-Guaranteeing the soundness of user-provided reduction rules by ensuring they neither introduce non-termination nor break canonicity is left to future work.
-Concretely comparing both of their techniques to our proposed technique, neither currently deals with commutativity.
+They leave to future work the soundness of user-provided reduction rules, i.e.~ensuring rules neither introduce nontermination nor break canonicity.
+Unlike our approach, neither Allais et al's nor Cockx et al's technique currently supports commutativity.